 A Life Settlement: What Is It?

-You can give up your life insurance policy for its cash value or let it lapse if you no longer need or want it, or if you can no longer afford the cost of paying premiums.
+You can give up your life insurance policy for its cash value or let it lapse if you no longer need or want it or if you can no longer afford the cost of paying premiums.
 A third option offered by life settlements is to sell your policy (or the right to receive the death benefit) to a third party other than the insurance provider.
-It is referred to as a life settlement.
+A life settlement is the term used for it.

-State insurance commissioners oversee life insurance, and the Securities and Exchange Commission (SEC) and FINRA oversee variable life insurance products nationally.
+Life insurance is under the supervision of state insurance commissioners, while variable life insurance products are supervised nationally by the Securities and Exchange Commission (SEC) and FINRA.
 While the majority of states regulate life settlements, and variable life settlements are securities transactions that are subject to the federal securities laws and applicable FINRA rules, not all life settlement transactions are regulated.
 It’s important to research the purchasers of life settlements to see if they’re regulated and required to be licensed.

 Considerations for Choosing Whether to Sell